Climate and Nature Crisis

 • How vulnerability and exposure are shaped by planning, policy, inequality, and historic decisions.

-• Do not frame climate action as solely the responsibility of individuals; include structural drivers and levers, and the role of systems such as energy, transport, agriculture, land use, finance, regulation and media.
+• Avoid portraying climate action as solely the responsibility of individuals; include structural drivers and levers (energy systems, transport, agriculture, land use, finance, regulation).

-• Highlight co-benefits where relevant (e.g. cleaner air, warmer homes, improved health), while being honest about trade-offs and conflicts.
+• Highlight co-benefits of climate action where relevant (e.g. cleaner air, warmer homes, improved health), while being honest about trade-offs and conflicts.

 • Include voices from communities on the frontlines of climate and ecological impacts, avoiding extractive or stereotype-reinforcing coverage.